Original Message (Unscreened)

-People who feel better than others because they have money are actually one of the worst, and sad, kind of people.
+People who feel better than others because they have money are actually one of the worst, and saddest, kinds of people.

 I have quite a lot of disposible income for someone in my level of employment.
 Some might say I live the good life.

-I have a lot of money because i still live with my parents.
-I have almost every video game console and a super powerful pc.
-All bought from my own moeny.
+I have a lot of money because I still live with my parents.
+I have almost every video game console and a super powerful PC.
+All bought from my own money.
 I own about 300 different games across these devices.
-All payed for by me, because I have no expenses.
+All paid for by me, because I have no expenses.
 No rent, no food costs, heat, electricity.

-I'm wealthy, because i'm a frigging parasite, leeching of my friends and family.
+I'm wealthy because I'm a frigging parasite, leeching off my friends and family.
 Capable of spending 90% of my money on leisure activities.

-there also half-decent to pretty awesome rich people, who either are trying to become better persons or who already are.
+there also half-decent to pretty awesome rich people, who either are trying to become better people or who already are.

 Bill Gates has plans to distribute all his personal wealth he accumulated among charities he personally investigates first.

-Donald Trump cashed in a check written to him by a group of scientists performing a social experiment with several multi-millionaired.
+Donald Trump cashed in a check written to him by a group of scientists performing a social experiment with several multi-millionaires.
 It was worth 1 cent.

 , Stade, NA, Germany , 22 , Male , Agnostic , White/Caucasian , Straight , IT-Electrician , High School Diploma , Middle class, None, yet.